Emergent superconductivity and non-reciprocal transport in a van der Waals Dirac semimetal/antiferromagnet heterostructure

-Our goal is to develop an epitaxial materials platform that enables the induction of superconductivity in a DSM in a well-controlled heterostructure geometry, naturally allowing systematic manipulation of the interplay of topology with superconductivity at conveniently accessible temperatures ($T \geq 4.2$~K).
 Heterostructures that interface FeTe with other Te-based materials provide an attractive opportunity in this context~\cite{he2014two,Yasuda_NComm,liang2020studies,yao2021hybrid,yao2022superconducting,tkavc2023multiphase,yao2024mystery,yi2023dirac,hemianCBST,yuan2024coexistence,Yan_2025}.
 Until very recently, the prevailing view considered FeTe as an antiferromagnet (AFM) in its stoichiometric phase, making a transition to a superconducting phase only for non-stoichiometric conditions or under pressure; however, defect-free FeTe has recently been shown to be {\it intrinsically superconducting} \cite{yan2026stoichiometric}.
 Here, we realize emergent 2D superconductivity and non-reciprocal transport (including an efficient superconducting diode effect) by combining FeTe with the van der Waals (vdW) DSM ZrTe$_2$ \cite{tsipas2018massless} and with a hybrid vdW DSM/FM heterostructure (ZrTe$_2$/CrTe$_2$) \cite{ou2022zrte2}.